Kate Spade Found Dead at 55 After Apparent Suicide

 Andrew Toth/FilmMagic

-The fashion icon was found dead of an apparent suicide in her Manhattan apartment on Tuesday.
-E!
-News has learned Kate was found dead by her housekeeper.
-She hung herself on the doorknob in her bedroom.
-A note was found at the scene, no signs of drugs or alcohol.

-The NYPD has confirmed that a female, 55, was discovered unconscious, unresponsive.
-EMS pronounced her deceased at 10:26 hours this morning.

-Kate launched the brand Kate Spade with Andy Spade in January of 1993.
+After graduating college, Kate moved to New York City where she worked for women's magazine Mademoiselle.
+Three years after leaving the magazine, Kate launched the brand Kate Spade with Andy in January of 1993.
 Since that time, the brand has grown into one of the most beloved design houses in the fashion industry.
-A year after Kate and Andy launched the brand, the couple tied the knot in 1994.
+A year after Kate and Andy launched the brand, the couple wed in 1994.
+In 1999, Kate sold a majority of the company to Neiman Marcus Group, and would later sell the rest of her shares in 2006.

+After news of Kate's death broke on Tuesday, Kate Spade New York released a statement on her passing.

+"We at Kate Spade New York just learned of the incredibly sad news that Kate Spade has passed," the statement reads.
+"Although Kate has not been affiliated with the brand for more than a decade, she and her husband and creative partner, Andy, were the founders of our beloved brand.
+Kate will be dearly missed.
+Our thoughts are with Andy and the entire Spade family at this time."

 Andy, 55, is the brother of actor David Spade.